Code-Institute-Submissions/johnston9-ms2-apis/README.md

 - The error response was also tested and responded correctly with "error" set in data box on incorrect input and "network error" for network errors.
-- The Gemini Exchange in the exchange fetch feature on the cryptocurrency page does not support the Ripple coin so I set it's return to N/A.

 <p align="center">